carbon-language/carbon-lang/llvm/docs/HowToSubmitABug.rst

 * All information necessary to reproduce the problem.
 * The reduced test-case that triggers the bug.
-* The location where you obtained LLVM (if not from our Subversion repository).
+* The location where you obtained LLVM (if not from our Git repository).

 Thanks for helping us make LLVM better!